 - A low teacher-to-student ratio (for example, average class size is 5 students)

 - Tutoring sessions available to all

 - A proven track record of accelerating learning and grade level

 - A case-management approach in which houseparents and teachers work together to ensure success

 Boys Home is accredited by the Virginia Association of Independent Specialized Education Facilities (VAISEF) and is a candidate for the Virginia Association of Independent Schools (VAIS).

 The Center for Applied Trades offers students the chance to gain real-world experience in a variety of disciplines.

-- Classes in carpentry, construction science, home wiring, robotics, and HVAC
+- Classes in carpentry, construction science and robotics

 - Opportunity for basic certifications through the National Center for Construction Education and Research (NCCER)